jordanoskidavid/MyCal/README.md

 # MyCal
-Building a calorie intake web application with Angular.js and Node.js using Express.js with MongoDB
+Building a calorie intake web application with MEAN architecture